androidfanatic/Wallpaper-for-reddit/README.md

-Fetch wallpapers from reddit and display in an interative app with options to:
+Fetch wallpapers from Reddit and display in an interative app with options to:

 * Share wallpaper